firefox-devtools/demos/README.md

 The Bugzilla page for the feature will often contain a lot of information, but that is normally just useful for the developer implementing the feature, code reviewers, QA/integration testers, and so on, and very rarely useful for the end web developer that uses Devtools.

 Your challenge here is to find a way to demo the new feature to web developers.
 Some features can be explained with an image.
 Other features are best demoed with a short screen capture (videos or GIFs, but videos are better, because they can be paused AND converted to GIF if need be).
 This depends on each feature, and some people simply prefer to see a written description.
 To top it all, not all features are easily demoable, specially the ones that do not have user visible changes.
 If you're unsure, tell us about your ideas when you create the issue, and we can provide feedback.

+We have also prepared a document providing [general advice for creating demos](./making-demos.md).
+Let us know if there's anything you miss, or if there's anything you feel should be there too!

 At a minimum, a demo folder will contain: